 ISCBC offers a wide range of employment opportunities for people who are passionate about making a difference to BC’s outdoors.
 We also post job openings from regional organizations, agencies and others within BC that are related to invasive species management.
 Please check back for new opportunities!

-The Invasive Species Council of BC is seeking 3 keen and enthusiastic Youth Facilitators to engage youth in each of three communities (Kamloops, Lower Mainland, Williams Lake).
-Each Youth Facilitators will be awesome at reaching out to peers and passionate about working together to create healthier parks and communities, free of invasive species.
-As a Youth Facilitator, you will build and work with a local youth team to identify and take action on specific invasive species challenges in the local community landscapes.
+This is your chance to inspire and motivate youth to get involved in the community and help protect the local environment.
+You will want to develop and grow your leadership and organizational skills through supporting peers in building healthier habitats.
+The Invasive Species Council of BC is seeking a keen and enthusiastic Youth Facilitator to engage youth in Kamloops.
+The Youth Facilitator will be awesome at reaching out to peers and passionate about working in a team of three Youth Facilitators to create healthier parks and communities, free of invasive species.
+As a Youth Facilitator, you will build and work with a local youth team of volunteers to identify and take action on specific invasive species challenges in the local community and landscapes.
 You will build a strong sense of team work that engages youth in contributing to the local community.

 Are you wanting to help ensure that the Cariboo has healthy grasslands, lakes and special places?
 Do you enjoy reaching out to community groups, participating in special events?